 “One of the finest evenings at the theatre.” - David Sedaris

 Selected Shorts is a weekly public radio show broadcast on more than 150 stations around the country.
 It is produced by Symphony Space and distributed by Public Radio International.
 The radio show began in 1985 at Symphony Space on Broadway and 95th Street in New York City and enjoys sold-out performances to this day.
 The Selected Shorts podcast consistently ranks as one of the most popular podcasts on iTunes, with more than 100,000 downloads every week.
-TICKETS:$25/person + $1.50 fee
+TICKETS:FRIENDS & FAMILY DISCOUNT $21.50 (includes $1.50 fee)